Place guarantee to ECEC

 Children aged 4 and 5 years

 Kindergarten is the traditional form of early education and is free of charge for 21 hours a week for children aged 4 and 5 years.
 State kindergartens do not offer lunch.
 Children generally attend a kindergarten close to their home.
-However, if the kindergarten is not within walking distance, transport is organised by the School Office and is free of charge (School Law, Article 124).
+However, if the kindergarten is not within walking distance, transport is organised by the Office of Education and is free of charge (School Law, Article 124).

 If children are looked after within structured daycare programmes in addition to a kindergarten, parents pay income-related contributions.